An Epic European Road Trip: A Photographer's Guide to 5 Weeks of Nature & City Adventures through Ireland, Portugal, France & Italy

 Mon, Aug 25th: Travel Venice to Florence & City Exploration

-Cooking Art Brunelleschi with our teacher Lorenzo.
-Booked through Viator for $108 Euro total (just under $200 AUS which was great value for the experience, dinner and unlimited wine)
+Night: We booked in for a Florence Pasta Cooking Class called Cooking Art Brunelleschi with our teacher Lorenzo.
+We booked the experience through Viator for $108 Euro total (just under $200 AUS) which was great value for the experience, dinner and unlimited wine)

 FOOD: